Angels Flight: Literature, visual arts, and music

-The first book to be named Angel's Flight in reference to the railway was Don Ryan's 1927 novel.
-It is used by characters in Raymond Chandler's The King in Yellow (1938) and The High Window (1942); in Michael Connelly's 1999 Angels Flight; and in Nick Carter's 1967 The Red Guard.
+The first book to be named Angel's Flight in reference to the railway may be Don Ryan's 1927 novel.
+It is used by characters in Raymond Chandler's The High Window (1942); in Michael Connelly's 1999 Angels Flight; and in Nick Carter's 1967 The Red Guard.
 The railway is illustrated and at the center of events in Piccolo's Prank by Leo Politi.
 Millard Sheets' 1931 oil painting Angel's Flight, which shows two young women on the looking down from the upper platform, is in the Los Angeles County Museum of Art's permanent collection.

 The funicular is referenced in "L.A.
 (My Town)" by Four Tops (1970), "Strange Season" by Michael Penn (1992), and "Aquatic Mouth Dance" by the Red Hot Chili Peppers (2022).
 The music video for "Icy" (2019) by ITZY contains dance scenes inside the Angels Flight.
 Michael Penn's album Free-for-All (2019) shows Angels Flight on the cover.